 Books, Articles, & Guides

 In a detailed look at the history of Richmond, Benjamin Campbell examines the contradictions and crises that have formed the city over more than four centuries.
 Campbell argues that the community of metropolitan Richmond is engaged in a decisive spiritual battle in the coming decade.
 He believes the city, more than any in the nation, has the potential for an unprecedented and historic achievement.
 Its citizens can redeem and fulfill the ideals of their ancestors, proving to the world that race and class can be conquered by the deliberate and prayerful intention of honest and dedicated citizens.

-Unhealed History by the Rev. Ben Campbell – Style Weekly Feb 21, 2012 edition, cover story
+An overview by the Rev. Ben Campbell of some of the issues he explores in his book of the same name.
+Style Weekly Feb 21, 2012 edition, cover story

 In the late 1930s the Home Owners’ Loan Corporation (HOLC), a New Deal agency created to refinance homes and prevent foreclosures, worked with local lenders and realtors to assess neighborhoods using a number of factors ranging from terrain to income levels to the “infiltration of a lower grade population” (by which they meant African Americans, Jews, and immigrants).
 Using these assessments they assigned a grade for each neighborhood’s “residential security.”
 This site focuses on the assessment surveys and map produced for Richmond, Virginia.
 Running throughout the assessment surveys collected by the HOLC is the issue of race, and this site allows you to investigate the centrality of race in the politics and on the landscape of Richmond in the late 1930s.
 John V. Moeser, senior fellow at the Bonner Center for Civic Engagement, brought the HOLC assessment surveys and security map for Richmond to our attention and lent his expertise in the history of twentieth-century Richmond.